Automatic differentiation in machine learning: a survey: Implementations

-In conjunction with Table~\ref{TableADImplementations}, we present a review of notable AD implementations.\footnote{Also see the website \url{http://www.autodiff.org/} for a list of tools maintained by the AD community.} A thorough taxonomy of implementation techniques was introduced by \citet{Juedes1991}, which was later revisited by \citet{Bischof2008} and simplified into \emph{elemental}, \emph{operator overloading}, \emph{compiler-based}, and \emph{hybrid} methods.
-We adopt a similar classification for briefly presenting the currently popular tools.
+In Table~\ref{TableADImplementations} we present a review of notable general-purpose AD implementations.\footnote{Also see the website \url{http://www.autodiff.org/} for a list of tools maintained by the AD community.} A thorough taxonomy of implementation techniques was introduced by \citet{Juedes1991}, which was later revisited by \citet{Bischof2008} and simplified into \emph{elemental}, \emph{operator overloading}, \emph{compiler-based}, and \emph{hybrid} methods.
+We adopt a similar classification for the following part of this section.

-\subsection{Elemental libraries}
+\subsection{Elemental Libraries}

 These implementations form the most basic category and work by replacing mathematical operations with calls to an AD-enabled library.
 Methods exposed by the library are then used in function definitions, meaning that the decomposition of any function into elementary operations is done manually when writing the code.